Shopify Payments for Japan

 Tax reporting

-As a merchant, you are required to abide by all applicable regulations, including tax reporting.
-Depending on your jurisdiction, Shopify Payments might also be required to report your sales to the local tax authorities.
+As a merchant, you're required to abide by all applicable regulations, including tax reporting.
+Depending on your jurisdiction, Shopify Payments can also be required to report your sales to the local tax authorities.